 As you can see, meditation doesn’t have to be complicated.
 It should actually be the exact opposite.
 Clearing your mind should be an enjoyable, easy experience.
 Whether you do it first thing in the morning, right before bedtime, or some time in-between, the point of meditation is to find peace and connect with yourself and the world around you.
 Have fun, and enjoy.
 You might just realize it’s one of the best things you’ve ever done for yourself.

-For more health wisdom from Eastern philosophies, keep reading here:
+For more health wisdom from Eastern philosophies and the Urban Monk, keep reading here:

 What is Feng Shui? (and how to improve your life with it!)